Senior Data Scientist · PhD · Computational Biology

 Automating ELISA analysis at Nexus BioQuest

-Currently developing a pipeline to automate ELISA data processing and reporting, reducing manual effort across client projects.
-Currently mentoring a team member through the project as part of their coding development - turning it into a hands-on introduction to Python and scientific data pipelines.
+Currently leading a project to automate ELISA data processing and reporting.
+Mentoring a team member through this project as part of their coding development - with weekly stand-ups, fortnightly code reviews, and task breakdowns.

 PythonPandasStreamlitMentoringIn Progress